jbloit/auv3_juce_gen/README.md

 I guess there are two ways for doing that: either bake the control reduction into gen~ , or implement a preset interpolation mechanism (ie save multiple state, and interpolate with a 1D control).
 Obviously, the first is simpler.

 1. Hard-wired 1D reduction: some quick sound design to set a unique "knob" parameter.
 Accidentally added a connection that added some crunchiness that I liked, so it's now baked in.
 Not sure it sounds like a chorus anymore.
-But hey, allowing happy accidents is the purpose of all this.
+But allowing happy accidents is the purpose of all this.